 Adjusted operating income is not a substitute for net income determined in accordance with GAAP.
 The adjustments made to derive adjusted operating income are important to understanding our overall results from operations and, if evaluated without proper context, adjusted operating income possesses material limitations.
 As an example, we could produce a low level of net income in a given period, despite strong operating performance, if in that period we generate significant net realized losses from our investment portfolio.
 We could also produce a high level of net income in a given period, despite poor operating performance, if in that period we generate significant net realized gains from our investment portfolio.
-As an example of another limitation of adjusted operating income, it includes changes to net investment income as a result of OTTI, which are not directly related to our insurance operations.
-As a result, our management and board of directors also separately review net realized investment gains (losses) and analyses of our net investment income, including impacts related to OTTI write-downs, in connection with their review of our investment portfolio.
+As an example of another limitation of adjusted operating income, it does not include the decrease in cash flows expected to be collected as a result of credit loss OTTI.
+Further, it includes changes to net investment income as a result of OTTI, which are not directly related to our insurance operations, and does not adjust for any negative impact to cash flows that we may experience in future periods as a result of such changes in net investment income.
+Therefore, our management and board of directors also separately review net realized investment gains (losses) and analyses of our net investment income, including impacts related to OTTI write-downs, in connection with their review of our investment portfolio.
 In addition, our management and board of directors examine net income as part of their review of our overall financial results.
 For a reconciliation of adjusted operating income to net income, see "Selected Historical Consolidated Financial Data" on page 40.

-Adjusted Book Value, Adjusted Book Value per Common Share and Adjusted Book Value per Common Share, as Converted

-Adjusted book value
+Adjusted Book Value, Adjusted Book Value per Common Share and Adjusted Book Value per Common Share, as Converted Adjusted book value